-The first place to start looking for a possible internship is Crusader Connections, the College’s online career and internship portal.
+The first place to start looking for a possible internship is Handshake, the College’s online career and internship portal.
 Students put together a list of prospective sites and call the agencies directly.
 The AIP office provides guidance and information to help students make the best choice possible.

 What is the difference between an internship, work-study and volunteer work?

 Work-study is paid employment with job experience.
 Volunteer work is job experience, but usually not substantive, without compensation.
 An internship is not only work experience but also has a mentoring component where you are taught the work of the agency.
 In addition, the academic component provides you with an opportunity for critical analysis of this work.

 How many internships can I do at Holy Cross?